 Identified in the 1890s at Great Ormond Street Hospital, London UK, PANDAS was first known as Sydenham’s Chorea.
 This condition is thought to result from autoimmune antibodies mistakenly attacking an area of the brain known as the basal ganglia, rather than the intended infectious agent.

 Strep bacteria are ancient organisms that survive in a human body under the disguise of a normal cell, which shields them from our immune system.
 They do this by putting molecules on their cell wall that they look nearly identical to molecules found on the child’s own heart, joint, skin and brain cells.
-This hiding technique is known as ‘molecular mimicry’ and allows the strep bacteria to evade detection.
-However, when the bacteria are eventually recognised as foreign by the body, the child’s immune system reacts by producing antibodies.
+This hiding technique, known as ‘molecular mimicry’, allows strep bacteria to evade detection.
+However, when the body eventually recognises the bacteria as foreign, the child’s immune system produces antibodies.

 Studies at the National Institute of Mental Health (NIMH)³ show that these newly produced cross-reactive antibodies often mistakenly attack the cells that this strep is imitating and end up causing inflammation and, when occurring in the brain, give rise to the typical OCD, motor tics, and other neuropsychiatric symptoms of PANS / PANDAS.

 In addition a Yale University research paper published in the American Journal of Psychiatry, in June 2020 identified antibodies that bind to particular brain cells called interneurons.⁶ They found that many children with PANDAS possess high levels of an antibody that can attack specific interneurons – neurons that modify the signalling of other nearby cells.⁶

 A dramatic change in your child’s personality is often the first symptom.
 Parents describe behavioural changes that happen ‘overnight’ or ‘out of the blue’.
 The abrupt change to their personality and behaviour often closely follows a strep throat infection, although it may be ‘silent’.